Gleec Coin (GLEEC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gleec Coin Historical Price

-According to the latest data gathered on Gleec Coin live price page, the current price of Gleec Coin is 0.02530483USD.
-The circulating supply of Gleec Coin(GLEEC) is 186.76M GLEEC , giving it a market capitalization of $4.73M.
+According to the latest data gathered on Gleec Coin live price page, the current price of Gleec Coin is 0.01149821USD.
+The circulating supply of Gleec Coin(GLEEC) is 186.76M GLEEC , giving it a market capitalization of $2.15M.

 How Does Gleec Coin (GLEEC) Price Prediction Module Work?